 Our trip ended on a high with a fabulous ice cream at a local Portuguese ice cream shop and then a lovely stroll on a nearby beach.

-If you enjoyed this blog on the Sintra day trip from Lisbon, you might also like to read about the highlights of Andalusia in Spain.
+If you enjoyed this blog on the Sintra day trip from Lisbon, you might also like to read about 4 days in Lisbon and the highlights of Andalusia in Spain.